In this article:

 - Medicinal Chemistry

-Pre-Pharmacy Undergraduate Studies
+Pre-Pharmacy Undergraduate Studies - Two to Four Year Duration

 Not all undergraduate schools offer a formal ‘pre-pharmacy’ program.
 For this reason, many students take prerequisite courses in anatomy, biology, microbiology, physiology, calculus, statistics, general chemistry, organic chemistry, and physics.
 While the majority of students that apply to a pharmacy program have completed three or more years of undergraduate education, the minimum requirement to apply is two years of pre-pharmacy or related studies.